 There are surprisingly few actual studies of whether dogs can differentiate between lengths of time, but one experiment in 2011 conducted by Swedish researchers placed hidden cameras that recorded how dogs reacted when their owners were away for a half hour, two hours, and four hours.

-The experiment showed that dogs reacted more enthusiastically when their owners were gone for two hours versus a half hour, which suggests that dogs can, indeed, tell the difference between these times.
+The experiment showed that dogs reacted more enthusiastically when their owners left them two hours versus a half hour, which suggests that dogs can, indeed, tell the difference between these times.

 However, dogs did not react differently when their owners were gone for two hour versus four hours.
 So is there a limit to how long dogs can tell time?

 Right now, it seems that there aren’t many scientific measurements of whether dogs can tell the difference between us being gone for, say, a day versus a week or a month versus a year.